kentlouisetonino/kentlouisetonino/README.md

 # NodeJS Developer
-_Experienced Computer Programmer with demonstrated history of working in NodeJS Software Development.
+_Experienced Computer Programmer with demonstrated history of working in NodeJS Software Engineering.
 Also a Programmer willing to learn old and new technologies with a strong get it done mindset._

 # Experience
 _**Web Developer**, Sun Asterisk Philippines_ <br />